 This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The United States is widely regarded as having some of the best cities in the world to live and work in.
-To further encourage foreign investment and create jobs in the US, including for UAE residents, the country offers a foreign investment program that enables foreign investors to seek permanent residency there.
+To further encourage foreign investment and create jobs in the US, the country offers a foreign investment program that enables foreign investors to seek permanent residency there.

-We have gathered all the relevant information necessary for UAE residents to acquire an EB-5 visa below.
+We have gathered all the relevant information necessary to acquire an EB-5 visa below.

 What is EB-5 visa?